sweattep/ancient_quotes/README.md

 >For the law appoints men in their weakness

+>To each of you We prescribed a law and a method.

 >An ignorant [person] would think them self-sufficient because of their restraint, but you will know them by their [characteristic] sign.

 >If one offered for love all the wealth of one's house, it would be utterly scorned.